DSaatz/fitness-be/README.md

 Welcome to the backend repository for my **Fitness App**, a full-stack web project designed to offer a modern fitness app which is platform independent and offers all features needed to reach your goals. 💪📈

-This backend provides powerful features to support a fitness journey, including:
+This App provides powerful features to support a fitness journey, including:
 ✅ **Calorie Calculator**
 ✅ **Workout Plan Creation**
 ✅ **Workout Tracking**